masotelof/MiDECO/README.md

-# Molecules Evolutionary Design (MED)
+# Micro-differential evolution cluster-optimizer (MiDECO)
-The **Molecular Evolutionary Design** (MED) is an evolutive framework to model molecules from their atoms.
+The **Micro-differential evolution cluster-optimizer** (MiDECO) is an evolutive framework to model molecules from their atoms.

-MED uses a Micro-Differential Evolution (mDE) to optimize the atom position in the molecule,  working in a three-dimensional space.
+MiDECO uses a Micro-Differential Evolution (mDE) to optimize the atom position in the molecule,  working in a three-dimensional space.

 Gaussian is used to calculate the energy from the molecule proposed and it is used as a fitness function in mDE.